spa46/spa46.github.io/content/old_posts/C++/2017-05-30-Programming-STL_map.md

 # STL Maps -- Associative Arrays

-This is very useful to study associative array in C++.
+This is very useful to study the associative array in C++.
-If you have used variety of programming languages, sometimes it could be confusing which to use.
+If you have used a variety of programming languages, sometimes it could be confusing which to use.
-Associative Array is different concept compare to C language.
+Associative Array is a different concept compare to C language.

 **map class** is part of the std namespace and to use it: